SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 request is received.
 In this scenario CSP is implementing custom functionality to delete all resources before deleting the project.

-- Leave orphant resources.
+- Leave orphaned resources.
 In this scenario project is being deleted by the API with custom cleanup procedures being responsible for dropping orphant resources.

 Leaving orphant resources MAY NOT be allowed.